THU-luvision/THU-luvision.github.io/README.md

 ## Introduction
 <!-- <b><font size=5>Introduction</font></b>  -->

-We perform multidisciplinary research in the emerging field of Computational Imaging and Visual Intelligence.
+We perform multidisciplinary research in the emerging field of Machine Intelligence and Neuromorphic Computing.
 To transcend the boundaries of visual computing technology, we focus on hardware-software co-designed imaging and opto-electronic co-optimized computing.
 Our projects relate to Gigapixel Videography, Light field Imaging, Large-scale Reconstruction, All-optical Computing, etc., towards both the smart imaging systems and intelligent algorithmic solutions.

 **The open-source projects are related to:**